Jonir227/Burrowing_Owl/README.md

-# REACT.JS Skeleton
+# Burrowing Owl

-This project is a React workspace that you can simply start working on React.js project right away.

-React 0.14.7, Babel 6 and webpack on Node.js is used to setup the environment.
+This project is a simple fairytail application for children of foreigners living in korea.

 ## How to use
-- ``git clone https://github.com/velopert/react-skeleton.git`` - Clone the project
+- ``git clone https://github.com/Jonir227/Burrowing_Owl.git`` - Clone the project
 - ``npm install`` - Install the dependency
 - ``npm start``  -Run the development server